 I know there are some artists who seem to insist on cluttered studios, but I suspect they are missing out on something.
 A studio must be a sacred space where energy can move freely.
 Air, light and sound not to mention the artist’s movements must never be blocked by clutter.
 Friends and collectors should not be horrified but noises and movement under piles of canvasses.
 Rather let them share your studio and the delight you have in creating.

 So if you have a studio take a moment to assess whether it needs a clean out.
-You may removing a few creative blocks together with all the clutter.
+You may also remove a few creative blocks together with all the clutter.
 Have fun!

 NEW: 2 DVD SET